radhikadhanji/blissdraw/README.md

 # Running Instructions

-To run the program, download this repository, then run npx tsc in your command line.
+To run the program, download this repository.
+In the command line, cd into the project root folder, then run: python3 -m http.server 8000

+You can now open it on localhost: http://localhost:8000

 # Credits
 Cute Notebook font: https://www.fontspace.com/cute-notebook-font-f142475